NexPlayer/Android-SDK/advanced.md

 This method allows specific subtracks to be selected and played based on the bitrates of the tracks in HLS content.

-Only the tracks with the bitrates passed to this method with the parameterbitrateswill be played by NexPlayer™.
+Only the tracks with the bitrates passed to this method with the parameterbitrateswill be played by NexPlayer.

 **Parameters**